Tip: how to create workwear looks in summer?

 Isn't that right, Boras ?

-T-shirts, shirts... how to manage at the top?
+T-shirts, shirts... how to manage on top?

 "Workwear" takes on its full meaning here.